StuartsProjects/SX12XX-LoRa/ReadMe.md

 It was not the intention to specifically support non-Atmel platforms with the library, but the following programs have been tested and work on an ESP32 WROOM board;

-**3\_LoRa\_Transmit** and **4\_LoRa\_Receive**
+**3\_LoRa\_Transmitter** and **4\_LoRa\_Receiver**

 Using the ESP32 Dev Module board in the Arduino IDE.
 The pins used were;  NSS 5, NRESET 27, DIO0 35, SCK 18, MISO 19, MOSI 23.
 Some of the example programs use Atmel specific libraries for functions such as sleep mode and interrupts, these would not be expected to work on the ESP32.

-### Library installation

-To install the library select the 'Clone or download' button on the main Github page, then select 'Download Zip'.
-In the Arduino IDE select 'Sketch' then 'Include Library'.
-Next select 'Add .ZIP library' and browse to and select the ZIP file you downloaded, it's called 'SX12xx-master.zip'.

 ### Support
-The examples do work, so if for you they do not, assume there is a problem with how you have wired the modules or that they are faulty or that your Arduino set-up is faulty or unsupported.
+The examples do work, so if for you they do not, assume there is a problem with how you have wired the modules or that your modules are faulty or that your Arduino set-up is faulty or unsupported.
 Please do not ask for basic level support on how to connect the SX127x devices to a particular Arduino or other device, I just don't have the time to do help with this.
-I am not the right person to ask for support on how to use third party libraries.

 If you find a bug, or other error in the SX12xx library or examples, please let me know.

 ### Future Changes and Enhancements to Library